- Academic Affairs

 - Communications and Public Affairs

 - Government Affairs

 Research safety training requirements

-- New employees that work in a laboratory must take the in-person classroom course prior to working in a laboratory.
-This course covers the three base modules: Bloodborne Pathogens, Laboratory Chemical Safety, and Hazardous Waste, relating to laboratory research with human blood or body fluids, infectious materials, chemicals, general laboratory safety, and the disposal of hazardous materials.
+- New employees who work in a laboratory must take the in-person classroom course before working in a laboratory.
+This course covers the three base modules: bloodborne pathogens, laboratory chemical safety, and hazardous waste, relating to laboratory research with human blood or body fluids, infectious materials, chemicals, general laboratory safety, and the disposal of hazardous materials.

 - Employees working in a laboratory must ensure that they complete the online refresher training modules, as listed above, on an annual basis.

-- Employees that work with radioactive material must take in-person classroom radiation safety training, to be renewed annually online.
+- Employees who work with radioactive material must take in-person classroom radiation safety training, to be renewed annually online.

-- Employees that ship biological material must take the Department of Transportation (DOT) Infectious and Biological Material Shipping online training.
-This certification is valid for 2 years and can be completed online.
+- Employees who ship biological material must take the Department of Transportation (DOT) Infectious and Biological Material Shipping online training.
+This certification is valid for two years and can be completed online.

-- Employees that have potential exposure to Herpes B virus must first contact Vet Resources to schedule initial in-person training, then annual refresher training is required.
+- Employees who have potential exposure to Herpes B virus must first contact Vet Resources to schedule initial in-person training, then annual refresher training is required.

 - Additional in-person modules are offered for AED/CPR and Emergency Warden Training